-A strong majority of healthcare IT leader respondents (68%) said they "strongly agree" or "somewhat agree" with the statement that "the current offerings from public cloud service providers fall short of my organization's security needs."
+A strong majority of manufacturing IT leader respondents (67%) said they "strongly agree" or "somewhat agree" with the statement that "the current offerings from public cloud service providers fall short of my organization's security needs."

-Additionally, in a separate question, 58% of healthcare respondents agreed that relying solely on CSP backup and recovery tools puts their organization at risk.
+Additionally, in a separate question, 66% of manufacturing respondents agreed that relying solely on CSP backup and recovery tools puts their organization at risk.